When you are working hard to be financially responsible, you may find you need some sort of reward to stay motivated.

 Since it can be a struggle to maintain your budget, it can be a good idea to reward yourself in an affordable, creative way.
 Occasional, small indulgences can actually help you stay on track and feel better about your financial progress as you work toward large financial goals like buying a home.
 Even if it might take years to reach your goal, you don’t want to spend years feeling deprived, or be so restrictive you can’t stick to your plan.

 Just make sure it doesn’t derail your long-term goals.
 Track your debt progress to ensure you’re staying on track.
-You can also track how your debt payoff is improving your credit for free on Credit.com — you’ll get two scores that are updated monthly.
+You can also track how your debt payoff is improving your credit for free on Credit.com — you’ll get two scores that are updated every 14 days.

 More Money-Saving Reads: